tinashediego/tinashediego/README.md

-⭐ About Me
+## ⭐ About Me

 I’m Winner Tinashe Diego (Tinlee), a passionate Software Engineer, Data Enthusiast, and AI Explorer with a love for building fast, scalable, and modern digital experiences.
 I enjoy working across the stack: from crafting elegant front-end interfaces to engineering powerful backend services and deploying production-ready systems.

 My work blends software engineering, data, and AI, allowing me to design solutions that are intelligent, efficient, and user-focused.
 I’m constantly leveling up, learning modern technologies, and contributing to meaningful projects that make a real impact.

-What Drives Me
+## What Drives Me

 Solving complex problems with clean, elegant code

-Designing systems that scale — both technically and in business value
+Designing systems that scale, both technically and in business value

 Learning and mastering powerful technologies like AI, ML, PySpark, and microservices